UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 If you are not using any of the functions in this plugin, please remember to turn them off to maximize performance.

-We’ll continue adding features over the next few months.
-Breadcrumb shortcodes and printable learner transcripts are next on our list!
+More information about how to use the Toolkit, including a 40-minute instructional screencast, is available at (http://www.uncannyowl.com/uncanny-learndash-toolkit/).

+We welcome contributions to the Uncanny LearnDash Toolkit!
+The plugin is managed in a [Bitbucket Repository](https://bitbucket.org/uncannyowl/uncanny-learndash-toolkit).

 == Installation ==
-1. Upload the contents of the plugin zip file to the `/wp-content/plugins/` directory
+1. Upload the contents of the plugin zip file to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the Plugins menu in WordPress.

 == Screenshots ==
 1. Uncanny LearnDash Toolkit Dashboard

 == Changelog ==

-= 1.0 =
-* Public release
 = 1.0.1 =
 * OB Clean Buffer Before AJAX Response
 * Make sure UO Custom And Pro Paths Exist
 * Set Addon Option default as Array()
 * Prevent login lockout

+= 1.0 =
+* Public release

 == Upgrade Notice ==